 By Bruce Lidl As has become a tradition at Image Comic’s semi-annual event, the announcements of upcoming titles came fast and furious today at ImageExpo.
 After a suitably rousing “state of the company” presentation by Image publisher Eric Stephenson, the stage at San Francisco’s Yerba Buena Center saw a procession of comic luminaries hyping new […]

 Before You Buy The Book See The Movie By David Nieves Tons of exciting announcements came out of the Image Expo keynote today.
 It’s become the CES, E3, and WWDC of comics (But way way more fun).
 In his first Image Expo appearance Brian Buccellato (Injustice, Flash) announced his new horror drama project Sons of […]

 Remember how Marvel pulled out of the newsstand market several months ago?
 Well, they’re back.
 After a fashion.
 And they’ve brought Image and IDW with them.
 Here’s what I know: sometime between Thanksgiving and Christmas, I noticed the local Books A Million had a new rack of comics.
 Marvel, Image and IDW titles — all […]

-Recorded at Publishers Weekly, it’s More To Come, the weekly podcast of comics news, interviews and discussion with Calvin Reid, Kate Fitzsimons and The Beat’s own Heidi MacDonald.
-In this week’s episode, the More to Come Crew discuss the big stories of 2014 month by month, including gains and growing pains in the […]
+Brought to you by Publishers Weekly, it’s More To Come, the weekly podcast of comics news, interviews and discussion with Calvin Reid, Kate Fitzsimons and The Beat’s own Heidi MacDonald!
+In this week’s podcast the More to Come Crew discuss the big stories of 2014 month by month, including gains and growing pains in the […]